greenya/SpaceLib/README.md

 - when "center", the image starts with new line, positioned at the center, text continues after image from next new line
 - when "left" or "right", image will stick to given size, text should flow on other size of the image, e.g. the image basically affects the following lines width, until image height end
 [MAYBE] do not add "query" proc, but have format like: <image=name:200x200[:left][:right]> width and height are required, if width=0, the width will be input rect.w, if height=0 -- input rect.h

+TODO: res: when printing error about "Generate atlas texture failed: Unable to fit SPRITE", set its coords to lower right corner of the texture, so it will be like 1x1 of color (255,0,255,255) and should be visible on the screen

 TODO: res: sprite: add support for animations (Sprite.info variant)
     would be nice to support animation names, so its possible to express something like: